A unified machine-learning framework for ab initio multiscale modeling of liquids: Discussion

-Aside from the structure of the bulk fluid, the neural cDFT we trained is limited to inhomogeneity in a planar geometry.
-Recently, neural cDFT has been extended to two-dimensional resolution \cite{Glitsch2025}, with the underlying advancement seemingly appropriate for a full three-dimensional description.
-Obtaining the training data in such cases, however, will likely require a significant computational effort. \emph{Ab initio} neural cDFT is also limited to describing the structure and thermodynamics of fluids at equilibrium.
+As we acknowledged earlier, aside from the structure of the bulk fluid, the neural cDFT we trained is limited to describing systems with planar inhomogeneous geometries.
+For the confined systems we have studied, this limitation means that the external potential approximates the effective interaction between the substrate and the fluid.
+Previous simulation studies that have directly compared such implicit substrate potentials against explicit atom representations suggest that many of the most salient aspects of confinement are well-described \cite{Kapil2022, chen2016two}.
+Even in cases where an explicit atom representation of the substrate is important, \emph{ab initio} neural cDFT may prove useful in providing a reasonable estimate of the system's thermodynamic state. \emph{Ab initio} neural cDFT is also limited to describing the structure and thermodynamics of fluids at equilibrium.
 For overdamped dynamics, it is possible to apply a similar machine learning approach to non-equilibrium scenarios \cite{Zimmermann2024}, but the applicability to molecular systems is questionable.
 Even with these limitations in mind, the results we present make clear that \emph{ab initio} neural cDFT is in a position to cast light onto the influence of complex microscopic interactions on emergent properties of fluids, and represents a significant advancement in the \emph{ab initio} multiscale modeling of liquids.

 Looking forward, one can envisage extending our strategy into a fully machine-learned hierarchy spanning multiple physical scales.
 Recent advances in machine-learned xc functionals \cite{Kirkpatrick2021, Pederson2022, luise2026} could provide electronic structure data from which MLIPs are derived, which in turn generate the data used to construct neural cDFT.
 Such a pipeline would constitute a unified, fully machine-learned multiscale framework linking electronic structure to the emergent physics of liquids.
+In the meantime, the integration of MLIPs and neural cDFT represents a distinctly novel approach to multiscale modeling of fluids, in which both the thermodynamics of open systems and mesoscale structure become readily accessible, while retaining a direct link to the underlying first-principles Hamiltonian.